 We have a full programme of runs and meetings throughout the year.
 See the Events page for more details.

-Our newsletter is called ‘The MAC’ and it’s sent out to all members at the beginning of March, June, September and December.
+Our newsletter is called ‘The MAC’ and it’s sent out to all members six times a year: at the beginning of February, April, June, August, October and December.
 (If you’re wondering where the name MAC comes from - have a look in our glossary.)
-We’re keeping the newsletter simple (We recommend you to try Iceni CAM Magazine for all the things we don’t cover in our newsletter).
+Our editor Andrew Sparks () welcomes articles, news items, letters, and adverts for the newsletter.

 If you’re not a member and are wondering what it’s like, back numbers can be downloaded from our documents page.